WarrenWeckesser/experiments/python/cvxopt/README.md

-A simple example of using the linear programming solver provided by the `cvxopt` package.
+Some simple examples of using the linear programming solver provided by the `cvxopt` package.